JFlic/autoContent/README.md

 # Content Automation
 Trying to created automated content using the moviepy library.
-Might try and get an n8n pipeline working with in.
+Might try and get an n8n pipeline working with it eventually.